Coyote-31/bg3-advanced-character-sheet/README.md

-# AToR : All Types of Resistance (BG3 mod) `version 0.4.0`
+# AToR : All Types of Resistance (BG3 mod)

-The purpose of this mod is to display all types of resistance including ones without any immunity, resistance or weakness.

-> Compatible with BG3 : `version 4.1.1`

 <p align="center">
   <img src="Docs/Banner/AToR_Banner.png" alt="AToR Banner"/>
 </p>

+This is a mod for the game Baldur's Gate 3.
+The purpose of this mod is to display all types of resistance including ones without any immunity, resistance or weakness.

+> [!NOTE]
+> - AToR mod version : `0.4.0`
+> - BG3 compatible version : `4.1.1`

 ## 💾 Install